EnagantiSruthi/LinkedInPost_Generator/README.md

 ## Project Overview

--Let's say Ananya is a startup founder who regularly shares updates about her company on LinkedIn.
+Ananya – Startup Founder
--She can upload her past LinkedIn posts into the tool.
+- Ananya can **upload her past LinkedIn posts** into the tool.
--The tool will analyze her writing style, tone, and common themes like entrepreneurship, product launches, or leadership.
+- The tool will **analyze her writing style, tone, and common themes** like entrepreneurship, product launches, or leadership.
--Ananya can then choose a theme (e.g., "Leadership"), preferred length, and language.
+- Ananya can then **choose a theme (e.g., "Leadership"), preferred length, and language**.
-With one click on the Generate button, the tool will create a fresh LinkedIn post.
+- With one click on the **Generate** button, the tool will create a **fresh LinkedIn post** that feels authentic and aligned with her **personal voice and style**.

 ---

 ## Example Outputs